SoftInstigate/restheart-website/docs/develop/security-plugins.md

 {% include docs-head.html %}

+{% include doc-in-progress-v5.html %}

 ## Introduction

 This section provides detailed information on how to implement custom security plugins for the [RESTHeart Platform](https://restheart.org/get).
 If you are looking for the OSS Edition, please refer to its [GitHub repository](https://github.com/SoftInstigate/restheart-security/)

-See [Understanding RESTHeart Security](/docs/security/overview/#understanding-restheart-security) for an high level view of the RESTHeart security model.
+See [Understanding RESTHeart Security](/docs/v5/security/overview/#understanding-restheart-security) for an high level view of the RESTHeart security model.

 ## Authentication Mechanisms